Izon Science

 Izon Science Limited is a nanotechnology company that develops and sells nano-scale particle analysis and isolation tools.
 Their main instruments are based on principles of size exclusion chromatography and tunable resistive pulse sensing.
 Izon’s size-exclusion chromatography columns and related solutions are also used by diagnostics companies focused on developing extracellular vesicle biomarkers.

-Izon Science’s headquarters are located in Addington (Christchurch, New Zealand), where all instruments are manufactured.
+Izon Science’s headquarters is located in Addington (Christchurch, New Zealand), where all instruments are manufactured.

 Background/History

-The company was initially incorporated as Australo Ltd. on January 10, 2005 by four New Zealand-based scientists.
-In 2007, Hans van der Voorn became CEO, and the company was renamed as Izon Science Limited on November 17, 2008.
-Izon Science became focused on developing tunable resistive pulse sensing instruments for nanoparticle characterization, and later branched into developing tools for isolating exosomes and other extracellular vesicles from biological fluids.
-Now, the company develops and manufactures tools for nanoparticle characterization and separation for academic researchers and diagnostics companies working with extracellular vesicles, as well those working with nanomedicine, viruses, and virus-like particles.
-The Exoid is Izon’s most recent tunable resistive pulse sensing instrument, which supersedes the qViro-X, qMicro and qNano.
-In June 2021, Izon Science moved their headquarters from Burnside (Christchurch) to a larger 3-storey facility on Show Place, Addington (Christchurch).
-Izon Science is a growing company and employs approximately 70 employees.
+Izon Science Limited is a company incorporated as Australo Ltd. on January 10, 2005, by four New Zealand-based scientists.
+In 2007, Hans van der Voorn became CEO, and on November 17, 2008, the company was renamed Izon Science Limited.
+Initially focused on developing tunable resistive pulse sensing instruments for nanoparticle characterization, the company later expanded into developing tools for isolating exosomes and other extracellular vesicles from biological fluids.
+Presently, Izon Science develops and manufactures tools for nanoparticle characterization and separation, catering to academic researchers and diagnostics companies working with extracellular vesicles, as well as those involved in nanomedicine, viruses, and virus-like particles.

+The Exoid is one of Izon's latest tunable resistive pulse sensing instruments, succeeding the qViro-X, qMicro, and qNano.
+In June 2021, Izon Science relocated its headquarters from Burnside (Christchurch) to a larger facility on Show Place, Addington (Christchurch).
+The company currently employs approximately 70 individuals.

-Izon has received significant investment funds from Bolton Equities, a privately funded investor group based in New Zealand.
+Izon has received investment funds from Bolton Equities, a privately funded investor group based in New Zealand.
 Research partnerships include the University Medical Center Utrecht and the VU University Medical Center in the Netherlands, the Mayo Clinic, the National Institutes of Health, and Massachusetts General Hospital.
-All products by Izon Science are manufactured under the ISO standard for quality management systems, ISO 13485.

 Key scientific principles

 Size exclusion chromatography

-Izon Science produces a range of size exclusion chromatography (SEC) columns called ‘qEV columns’ that separate extracellular vesicles from other constituents in a wide range of biological sample types. qEV columns are packed with a porous, polyacrylamide resin, which facilitates the separation of bio-molecules and particles in a solution based on size.
+Izon Science produces a range of size-exclusion chromatography (SEC) columns called ‘qEV columns’ that separate extracellular vesicles from other constituents in a wide range of biological sample types. qEV columns are packed with a porous, polyacrylamide resin, which facilitates the separation of bio-molecules and particles in a solution based on size.
 Once a sample is loaded onto the column, the sample passes through the resin under the force of gravity.
 Larger particles elute the earliest, as they cannot enter the pores in the resin and therefore take a more direct route down the column.
 In contrast, particles smaller than the designated cutoff size (35 nm or 70 nm, depending on the qEV column) enter pores in the resin and elute later.
 The sample exits the bottom of the column and is collected into collection tubes placed in the Automatic Fraction Collector, or through manual collection.